-The Company established an investment committee with effect from 7 February 2014.
 Details of the investment committee are set out in paragraph 2.2 of Part 2 of this document.
-The Investment Adviser presents an investment proposal to the investment committee and the investment committee makes the investment decision.

 8.6 Investment monitoring

 Information flows to the Investment Adviser and the Company will vary depending on the investment.
 Generally, the Investment Adviser will receive a project-by-project technical adviser's report semi-annually or annually.
 In addition, in certain circumstances, such as in the event of a revenue shortfall or an unremedied event of default in a loan agreement, project agreement or operating sub-contract, further information will be sought and (if relevant) a site visit arranged.